 Thunder and the Void

-Designing Saren von Aurastor, or: how to build a storm that's terrified of stillness
+Designing Saren von Aurastor, or: how to build a storm terrified of rain

 Note: All characters, narratives, and artwork featured in this series are original works created as part of my portfolio development.
 These materials have not been published and are intended to demonstrate craft technique and understanding of the Warhammer 40,000 universe.

-If Origen Thule is the crushing pressure of the deep ocean, Saren von Aurastor is the storm that screams across its surface—all thunder, lightning, and the desperate, magnificent performance of a man who cannot afford to stop moving.
+If Origen Thule is the crushing pressure of the deep ocean, Saren von Aurastor is the storm that tears across its surface.
+The man is all thunder, lightning, and the desperate performance of a man who cannot afford to stop moving.

-This is about building a force of nature who is simultaneously apex predator and terrified child, wrapped in gilt and fury.
+This is about building a force of nature who is simultaneously apex predator and terrified child.

 The Dossier: What You See